Frequently Asked Questions

 Cam Tech is Florida's premier exam preparation school for Florida Certified Contractors.
 Founded in 1992 by Cam Colon, Cam Tech focuses on teaching its students to pass the Florida Contractors exam while giving them a valuable education in the construction industry.

 - What exam prep courses do you offer?

 In addition to the Business and Finance courses required for all Certified Licenses, we also offer exam preparation for the following technical categories: General, Building, Residential, Mechanical, Air Conditioning, Plumbing, Roofing, Swimming Pool, Specialty Structures, Underground Utilities, and Solar.

 - How often are the Cam Tech prep courses offered?

 Our two-part program is designed to fit around your busy schedule.
-We offer three full sessions per year to coincide with State Exams.
+We offer six full sessions per year to coincide with the paper and pencil State Exams.
 You can begin your program anytime by starting with our comprehensive Home Study Course Book and following that with our live classes featuring in-depth lectures and in-class practice exams.
 Classes are offered on weekends for your convenience.
 For more details, view our Class Schedule.

 - How many times can I come back to class?